 In a study, they first fed men a very high fat meal, with butter and cream, and documented that their clot-dissolving activity plunged.

-Then they gave them the same fatty meal, this time adding two oz. (about 60 g.) of onions, raw, boiled or fried.
-Blood drawn two and four hours after the fatty meal showed that the onions had totally blocked the fat's detrimental blood-clotting tendecies.
+Then they gave them the same fatty meal, this time adding 2 oz. (about 60 g.) of onions, raw, boiled or fried.
+Blood drawn two and four hours after this meal showed that the onions had totally blocked the fat's detrimental blood-clotting tendecies.

 Indeed, less than half a cup of onions completely reversed the fat's damaging effects on clot-dissolving activity.